Fever (Dua Lipa and Angèle song): Commercial performance

 In its first tracking week, "Fever" received 14,400,000 streams and 9,000 digital downloads worldwide.
 This resulted in a debut at number 84 on the Billboard Global 200 chart dated 14 November 2020.
 The following week, the song reached a peak of number 69, and departed the chart two weeks later.
 It reached number seven on the Euro Digital Song Sales chart.
 In November 2020, "Fever" spent two weeks on the UK Singles Chart and Canadian Hot 100, peaking at number 79 on both charts.
 It additionally reached number 3 in Hungary, 4 in Romania and 9 in Switzerland.
 In France, "Fever" debuted at number two.
 In its sixth week, the song rose to the chart's summit, becoming Angèle's second number one single in the country following "Tout oublier" in 2018 and Lipa's first.
 It spent six non-consecutive weeks in the position.
+The song is also the longest-running song for both of the artists, spending 104 weeks before being surpassed by Lipa's "Cold Heart (Pnau Remix)" the same year, who spent 140 weeks in French Singles Chart.
 The Syndicat National de l'Édition Phonographique (SNEP) awarded the song a diamond certification for 333,333 track-equivalent sales in France.

 In the Flanders region of Belgium, "Fever" debuted at number three on the Ultratop chart dated 6 November 2020.
 The following week, it rose to the chart's summit, becoming Angèle's first number one single in Flanders and Lipa's fourth following "Be the One" in 2016, "New Rules" in 2017 and "One Kiss" in 2018.
 The song spent a total of eight non-consecutive weeks in the position.
 In the Wallonia region of the country, the song became Angèle's third number one single following "Tout oublier" and "Balance ton quoi" in 2019, and Lipa's second following "One Kiss" as it debuted at the chart's summit.
 The song spent 18 non-consecutive weeks in the position, tying Adele's 2015 single "Hello" for longest running number one single in the region.
 In May 2021, the song was awarded a triple platinum certification from the Belgian Entertainment Association (BEA) for selling 120,000 track-equivalent units in Belgium.
 "Fever" was the eighth most streamed song worldwide on Deezer in 2021.